-All Subscriber PKI software must correctly process all CRL extensions identified in the Certificate and CRL profile in Section 10.
+All Subscriber PKI software must correctly process all CRL extensions identified in the Certificate and CRL profile in Section 7 of the CPS.
 The CPS or other publicly available document will identify must define the use of any extensions supported by the issuing CA, its RAs and end entities.